Linebreeding, Inbreeding & Outcrossing

 - Negative Assortative Mating - mating chickens of different phenotypes with different characteristics.
 The goal is to breed offspring that is not as extreme as either parent

 Relatedness and Blood Percentage

 Any chick will get half of its genes from its mother hen and half of its genes from the father.
-That’s why offspring always resembles the parents.
+That's why offspring always resemble the parents.
 The relatedness or inbreeding coefficient is 50% from the parents to their chicks.

 Full siblings generally share half of their genes, but that doesn't have to be the case.
 The offspring can have four possible gene outcomes when the parent is heterozygous for different alleles.
 Either the siblings have no genes in common, either they have all in common, or they have 50% of genes in common.
 It's impossible to predict the number of genes the siblings will have in common.

 When you extrapolate this to more distant family members, half-siblings on average share 25% of their genes and first cousins about 12.5%.
 Every generation, the relatedness halves.

 The further you get, the smaller the chance that specific genes are passed on.
 However, if the same chicken is used multiple times with inbreeding, the chances are much higher of passing specific genes.